-Schedule 2, Part 8, Clause 63 (c) of the Planning and Development (Local Planning Schemes) Regulations 2015 Residential and mixed-use development are strongly encouraged to satisfy clause 4.4.11.
+Schedule 2, Part 8, Clause 63 (c) of the Planning and Development (Local Planning Schemes) Regulations 2015.

+Residential and mixed-use development are strongly encouraged to satisfy clause 4.4.11.

-- 4.4.7.1 A landscape plan, prepared by a suitably qualified consultant, must be provided with all multiple dwellings, commercial and mixed-use development applications.
+- 4.4.7.1 A landscape plan, prepared by a suitably qualified consultant, must be provided with all multiple dwellings, commercial and mixeduse development applications.
 The landscaping plan is to be in accordance with the provisions of the Residential Design Codes. - 4.4.7.2 Development applications for commercial development must satisfy the following: - a.
-A minimum of 12% of the site area shall be provided Deep Soil Area (DSA).
-The Deep Soil Area shall have a minimum dimension of 1sqm (1m x 1m); - b.
-A minimum of 3% of the site area shall be provided as Planting Area.
-The Planting Area shall have a minimum dimension of 1sqm (1m x 1m); - c.
-Where the required deep soil area cannot be provided due to site constraints, planting areas are to be provided within structures at a rate of double the shortfall in deep soil area; - d.
-Where a lot boundary setback applies, 80% of that area at ground level must be provided as canopy cover at maturity; and - e.
-Existing trees on a property must be retained where they meet the following criteria: - i.
-Healthy specimens with ongoing viability; - ii.
-Species is not on the State or local weed register; and - iii.
-Height of at least 4m, or trunk diameter of 160mm measured 1m from the ground, or average canopy diameter of at least 4m - f.
-The proposed removal of any tree that meets clause A1.3.4 (above) is to be provided with an arboriculture assessment; Where removal is deemed appropriate by the arboriculture assessment the trees must be replaced; - g.
-The proposed removal of any native vegetation is to be supported by a flora and fauna assessment; and - h.
-Uncovered car parking at ground level must be provided with canopy cover at maturity of at least 60%.
+A minimum of 12 per cent of the site area shall be provided Deep Soil Area (DSA).
+The DSA shall have a minimum dimension of 1sam (1m x 1m). - b.
+A minimum of 3 per cent of the site area shall be provided as Planting Area.
+The Planting Area shall have a minimum dimension of 1sqm (1m x 1m). - c.
+Where the required deep soil area cannot be provided due to site constraints, planting areas are to be provided within structures at a rate of double the shortfall in deep soil area. - d.
+Where a lot boundary setback applies, 80 per cent of that area at ground level must be provided as canopy cover at maturity.

+- e.
+Existing trees on a property must be retained where they meet the following criteria: - i. healthy specimens with ongoing viability - ii. species is not on the State or local weed register - iii. height of at least 4m, or trunk diameter of 160mm measured 1m from the ground, or average canopy diameter of at least 4m - f.
+The proposed removal of any tree is to be provided with an arboriculture assessment.
+Where removal is deemed appropriate by the arboriculture assessment the trees must be replaced. - g.
+The proposed removal of any native vegetation is to be supported by a flora and fauna assessment. - h.
+Uncovered car parking at ground level must be provided with canopy cover at maturity of at least 60 per cent.

-4.4.8 LIFT OVER-RUNS, ROOFTOP PLANT ROOM, AND ARCHITECTURAL FEATURES
+4.4.8 LIFT OVER-RUNS.
+ROOFTOP PLANT ROOM, AND ARCHITECTURAL FEATURES

-Applies in addition to Clause A3.6.9 of R-Codes Volume 1
+Applies in addition to Clause A3.6.9 of R-Codes Volume 1.